Statisticats/.github/README.md

 ### About Us

 We're data enthusiast with statistics and data science academic background.
-We're interested in the field of data analysist, data visualization, and machine learning.
+We're interested in the field of data analysis, data visualization, and machine learning.
 Tambah apa lagi kata2nya ga tau wkwk..

  ---